tompgn/midterm/near_security_summary.md

 # Sybil attacks

-* _In a pseudonymous system, nothing prevents an adversary to create multiple accounts._
+* _In a pseudonymous environment, nothing prevents an adversary to create multiple accounts._
 * The block production mechanism, in which at least $51\%$ of the block producters need to be honest
 * The finality gadget, which requires a threshold of $2/3^\textrm{rd}$ honest validators to be online.
 * This makes it crucial to prevent a malicious actor to secure many validator slots.
 * Near relies on the fact that a sufficient amount of tokens need to be bounded for a validator to get a slot.
-* If the token maintains sufficient value, it is expensive to create accounts that are funded enough to participate to the protocol.
+* As long as the token maintains sufficient value, it is expensive to create accounts that are funded enough to participate to the protocol.

 # $51\%$ Attacks